 - Cardstock in the same colors as the bookmarks – black, white and tan

 To get started, print off the free pattern and choose your embroidery floss colors.
 I used DMC embroidery floss and chose to use similar colors for each bookmark.
-The pack of bookmarks I used came in white, tan and black so I made sure my floss colors would work well with the paper colors.
+The pack of bookmarks I used came in white, tan and black so I made sure my floss colors would work well with these paper colors.

 Cross-stitch each bookmark.
 I used a tapestry needle, which was nice because they are little rounded and blunt instead of sharp and pointy – so you won’t accidentally pierce the paper.
-I used two strands of floss while stitching.

 I had so much fun making these and I’m excited to continue this series of cross-stitch bookmarks for the rest of the seasons this year!
 I’ll be back tomorrow with another DIY project for Day 4 of a Crafty Christmas!